frkroe/DATA_PROJECT_2_GROUP3/README.md

 **A.Build the docker image**
 - Make sure we are in the correct path, 01_Publishing/generator.
 - Once inside the correct folder we launch the command through the sheel to be able to lift the image described in the Dockerfile.
-Where the <image_name> will be replaced by the name we want to give to the image:
+Where the <IMAGE_NAME> will be replaced by the name we want to give to the image:

 ```
 docker build -t <image_name> .